vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 1$ superior to Cangā since the latter

-is only water from the foot of Visnu hsetra (Ambala District) Rām.
+is only water from the foot of Viṣṇu hsetra (Ambala District) Rām.
 I.

 while the former 15 Adi-Gadadbara 43.
 13. Vide Dey p.
 155